 Hydroponics uses a method of growing plants with mineral nutrient solutions combined with water in containers without soil.
 Plants roots are placed in the mineral nutrient solution or perlite, gravel, or mineral wool.
-Researchers in the 18th century discovered that plants absorb mineral nutrients in water.
+Researchers in the 18th century discovered that plants absorb mineral nutrients in the water.
 When the mineral nutrients dissolve in water, the plant roots absorb them from the soil.
-However, soil is not necessary as long as the mineral nutrients are placed into the plant`s water supply.
+However, the soil is not necessary as long as the mineral nutrients are placed into the plant`s water supply.
 Osmosis is important for this to occur.
 It is the process of water moving through a cell membrane.
 There are three main types of hydroponic solution cultures, including static, continuous-flow, and aeroponics.
-The medium culture method uses sand, gravel, or rockwool.
+The medium culture method uses sand, gravel, or Rockwool.

 Hydroponics!
 Where is the soil?

-Hydroponics for the Classroom: Website of a rockwool manufacturer called Grodan.
+Hydroponics for the Classroom: Website of a Rockwool manufacturer called Grodan.
 It features a section that provides hydroponic growing ideas and experimental instructions.

 Simply Hydroponics and Organics: This website contains articles about hydroponics.
-You can learn how to get started with hydroponics, use rockwool, select growing media, use the right lighting, and others.
+You can learn how to get started with hydroponics, use Rockwool, select growing media, use the right lighting, and others.

 Serenata Flowers offers a five-star flower delivery service in the UK – take a look at our recent special offers and take advantage of our discount codes to get fresh blooms at unbeatable prices.
 Free delivery in the UK from Monday to Sunday.